scholz-lab/GlowTracker/README.md

 # Macroscope
-Documentation and scripts to control the behavior macroscope
+Documentation and scripts to control the behavior macroscope.
+The behavior macroscope is a single magnification microscope with capabilities for epi-fluorescence and brightfield imaging.
+Addition of a pinhole allows for holographic imaging too.

+The macroscope GUI is intened to provide a tracking interface for manual and automated tracking.
+Limited access to camera parameters is provided, but we assume users will use the pylon software from Basler to adjust and save complex configurations as we do not wish to duplicate this work.

+## Getting started
-## Install the correct environment
+### Install the correct environment
 - conda env create --file .\StageEnvironment.yml
 - activate the environment
  conda activate macroscope